KareemHemaly/SnakeGame/README.md

 # SnakeGame
-Build a simple snack game using js(functional programming), and HTML for UI
+Build a simple snake game using js(functional programming), and HTML for UI